-Compliance Audit applies to organisations receiving funding from the HCA to ensure that policies, funding conditions and procedures are followed.
+Compliance Audit applies to organisations receiving funding under HCA affordable housing programmes to ensure that policies, funding conditions and procedures are followed.

-The Annual Compliance Audit (CA) Programme provides assurance that organisations receiving grant (providers) have met all the Homes and Communities Agency’s requirements and funding conditions, and that providers have properly exercised their responsibilities as set out in the Capital Funding Guide.
+The Annual Compliance Audit Programme provides assurance that organisations receiving grant (Providers) have met all the Homes and Communities Agency’s requirements and funding conditions, and that providers have properly exercised their responsibilities as set out in the Capital Funding Guide.
 Standardised checks are made by provider appointed Independent Auditors (IAs) on an agreed sample of schemes which have received HCA funding under current and earlier affordable housing programmes.
 Compliance Audit does not reduce the responsibility of the provider and the Agency to ensure that the costs in any claim for grant are appropriate and have been properly incurred.

 Policy, procedures and guidance

 All HCA funding requirements for Providers are set out the Capital Funding Guide (CFG) together with the relevant Contract or Agreement and funding conditions.
 Depending on the funding programme, the following documents may also be applicable:

 - SOAHP 2016 to 2021 standard form contract

 - AHP Contract Agreement (AHP 2015 to 2018)

 - Framework Delivery Agreement (FDA) (AHP 2011 to 2015)

 - Short Form Agreement (SFA) (AHP 2011 to 2015)

 Design Quality Standards